The Dirichlet problem for fully nonlinear elliptic equations on Riemannian manifolds: Global estimates for second derivatives

 \section{Global estimates for second derivatives}

-In this section we derive the global second order estimates \eqref{hess-a10} under hypotheses (\ref{3I-20})-(\ref{3I-40}) and \eqref{3I-11s}.
-The beginning part of the proof will be essentially same as in \cite{Guan12a}; we give an outline of this part for completeness and reader's convenience, followed by our new ideas which will also be critical in the following sections.
-In the proof we shall follow \cite{Guan12a} for notations, and keep track explicitly the dependence on $|\nabla u|_{C^0 (\bM)}$.
+In this section we derive the global second order estimates \eqref{hess-a10}.
+The first half closely follows the argument in \cite{Guan14}, so we shall only give an outline for completeness while keeping track the explicit dependence on $|\nabla u|_{C^0 (\bM)}$, followed by our new ideas which will also be crucial in the following sections.
+As in \cite{Guan14} one of the key points is to employ the subsolution in construction of test functions.
+Consider as in \cite{Guan14}